 Are you a Disney trip planning addict?
-If so, you LIVE this unnerving feeling!
+If so, you LIVE this elated feeling!

-The Science of Pleasure & Walt Disney World
+The Psychology of Pleasure

-I prefer to call it a hobby.
-It makes it sound healthier.
+I prefer to call my obsession with all forms of trip planning a ‘hobby’.
+It makes it sound healthier than any other term.
 However, I do have science on my side.

 Walt Disney World provides a magical experience, from first planning the trip to coming home and reviewing trip photos.
 Psychology is on our side.
-The study proved that experiences like vacations provide long term satisfaction.
+The study proved that experiences like vacations provide long-term satisfaction.
 The first click on a Disney planning website activates pleasure centers all the way through post-vacation reminiscing at home.

 ‘Here you leave today and enter the world of yesterday, tomorrow, and fantasy’ –Walt Disney

 When are you headed to Disney next?
 What’s your favorite part of the trip planning process?